karafka/karafka/README.md

  - *parser* - Class name - name of a parser class that we want to use to parse incoming data

 Karafka by default will parse messages with JSON parser.
 If you want to change this behaviour you need to set parser in controller.
-Parser needs to have a #parse method and raise ParserError when problem appears during parsing process.
+Parser needs to have a #parse method and raise error that is a ::Karafka::Errors::ParserError descendant when problem appears during parsing process.

 ```ruby
 class TestController < Karafka::BaseController